- Banking / Finance (43)

 Sort By: Newest first | Oldest first

-Barack Obama has signed an executive order authorising targeted sanctions against persons determined to be contributing to the ongoing situation in Ukraine.
+Barack Obama has signed an executive order authorising targeted sanctions against individuals determined to be connected with the ongoing situation in Ukraine.

 This note contains a brief commentary on some of the main legal terms in international debt issues of or guaranteed by Ukraine.